ONSdigital/address-index-api/api-definitions/explore-the-api/readme.md

 <h1>Explore the API</h1>

-<p>The ONS Address Index API lets you retrieve the official version of addresses in England and Wales.
+<p>The ONS Address Index API lets you retrieve the official version of addresses in the UK.
 The data is currently updated on a 6 week rolling basis.</p>

 <h2>Principle Endpoints</h2>